sagemath/trac_to_gh/Issue 583.md

 # Issue 583: major bug in polynomial creation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/583

 Original creator: was